truecoach/ember-fit-form/README.md

 ```

 #### `oncancel`
 The `oncancel` hook is a promise-aware action which is called on form cancellation.
+Form cancellation is triggered when calling `form.cancel()`.

 ``` hbs
 {{#fit-form model oncancel=(action rollback) as |form|}}